 Choosing the right JDK for WildFly and JBoss EAP

-Currently the minimum version required to run a recent version of WildFly (15-21) is Java 8 (Oracle JDK or OpenJDK).
+Currently the minimum version required to the latest version of WildFly (35-) is Java 17 (Oracle JDK or OpenJDK).

-More specifically, each server release has a minimum requirement and also a “maximum” version, which is the last JDK version on which the application server has been tested.
-You should therefore use any JDK in Min-Max range from the following table:
+Firstly, each server release has a minimum requirement and also a “maximum” version, which is the last JDK version on which the application server has been tested.
+Therefore, you should therefore use any JDK in Min-Max range from the following table:

 • WildFly versions up to 26 should run on the most recent long-term support release (LTS), i.e. on Java 8 and 11.
 On a balance, due to the amount of tests, it is recommended to use JDK 11.